The Firm With A Fresh Perspective

 • How to Fight a License Suspension: An attorney can help challenge the suspension by presenting evidence, such as questioning the accuracy of the sobriety tests or arguing procedural mistakes made during your arrest.
 The timeline for requesting a hearing is critical—delaying this step could result in automatic suspension.

-Impact of DWI on Employment
+Impact of DWI & DUI on Employment

 How a DWI Can Affect Your Job